CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

     </iframe>
 </div>

 Good job!
-Now, just taking a look, you can see where are the stores with more revenue.
-Also, thanks to be using a helper, we get a legend out of it.

-To learn more about visualizating your data, about how to add legends, pop-ups, widgets and how to do it faster thanks to helpers, check the [visualization guide]().
+By using the [size continuous visualization layer](link to example) you can see right away where the stores with higher revenue are.
+By default, visualization layers also provide a popup with the mapped value and an appropriate legend.

 ## Create your areas of influence

-In the same way as with the geocoding, you can use a straightforward method for creating your areas of influence using isochrones.
-Isochrones are lines drawn on a map connecting points at which something occurs or arrives at the same time.
+Similar to geocoding, there is a straightforward method for creating isochrones to define your areas of influence.
+Isochrones are concentric polygons that display equally calculated levels over a given surface area measured by time.

-For our analysis, let's create and plot isochrones of 15 minutes by walk.
-Let's see how to do it:
+For our analysis, let's create isochrones for each store that cover the area within a 15 minute walk.

+To do this we will use the Isolines data service:

 ```python